mrrfv/open-android-backup/README.md

 - Internal storage (pictures, downloads, videos, Signal backups if enabled, etc)
 - Contacts (exported in vCard format)

-These 3 things are the majority of what anyone would want to keep safe, but we all have different expectations and requirements, so suggestions are welcome.
+These 3 things are the majority of what most people would want to keep safe, but everybody has different expectations and requirements, so suggestions are welcome.

 ## Features

 - Automatically restores backed up data.
-- Works on the 3 major operating systems, and supports *any* Android device.
+- Works on the 3 major operating systems, and supports *any* modern Android device.
 - Wireless backups that allow you to normally use your phone while it's being backed up.
 - Backs up data not normally accessible through ADB using a native companion app.
 - Tiny - the script is 5KB in size, and the companion app is around 15 megabytes.
-- Doesn't use proprietary formats: your data is safe even if this script ever gets lost.
+- Doesn't use proprietary formats - your data is safe even if you can't run the script.
 Simply open archives created by this script using 7-Zip.
-- Encryption is *forced* - you can't disable it.
+- Backups are encrypted along with their metadata.
 - All data is compressed using 7-Zip with maximum compression settings.

 ## Installation

 ### Linux

-1. Install p7zip, adb, curl, bc and pv (if you're on Debian or Ubuntu, run this command: `sudo apt update; sudo apt install p7zip-full adb curl bc pv`).
+1. Install p7zip, adb, curl, bc and pv.
+If you're on Debian or Ubuntu, run this command: `sudo apt update; sudo apt install p7zip-full adb curl bc pv`.
 2. Clone or [download](https://github.com/mrrfv/linux-android-backup/archive/refs/heads/master.zip) this repository.
-3. Enable [developer options](https://www.androidauthority.com/enable-developer-options-569223/) and USB debugging on your device and run `backup.sh` in a terminal.
+3. Enable [developer options](https://developer.android.com/studio/debug/dev-options#enable) and USB debugging on your device and run `backup.sh` in a terminal.

 ### macOS